Frederick Bates (politician)

-Frederick Bates (June 23, 1777 - August 4, 1825), was an American attorney and politician.
+Frederick Bates (June 23, 1777 - August 4, 1825) was an American attorney and politician.
 He was elected in 1824 as the second governor of Missouri and died in office in 1825.
-Before that he had served as a justice of the Territorial Supreme Court for Michigan Territory, was appointed by Thomas Jefferson as Secretary of the Louisiana Territory and started to build his political base in St. Louis.
+Before that he had served as a justice of the Territorial Supreme Court for Michigan Territory, was appointed by Thomas Jefferson as secretary of the Louisiana Territory, and started to build his political base in St. Louis.

 Early life and education

 Frederick Bates was born in 1777 into the slave-holding class in Goochland County, Virginia.
 Though a Quaker, Bates and his family were lifelong slaveholders.
 Bates was schooled privately at his family's Belmont plantation by tutors.
-Later he went to college and read the law with an established firm.
+He went to college and read law with an established firm.
 He settled in Detroit in 1797 and became its first postmaster in 1803.
 He was a member of the Bates family along with his brothers Edward and James Woodson Bates.

 Career

 After working as an attorney, Bates started his political career when appointed as a justice of the Territorial Supreme Court for Michigan Territory in Detroit.
 He received a significant promotion when the Aaron Burr conspiracy was uncovered.
-In February 1807, while Bates was in Washington, President Thomas Jefferson appointed him to be Secretary of the Louisiana Territory, as well as a recorder of land titles.
+In February 1807, while Bates was in Washington, President Thomas Jefferson appointed him to be secretary of the Louisiana Territory, as well as a recorder of land titles.
 As secretary, he was also commander in chief of the militia.
 He held this position in St. Louis until 1812.
 Bates helped determine whether conflicting French, Spanish, and American land claims in the territory would be upheld, as it had been subject to three differing political systems.

 Jefferson had already decided on the returning explorer and fellow Virginian Meriwether Lewis as governor of the huge new Louisiana Territory, which approximately equaled the size of the existing United States.
 Bates preceded Lewis to St. Louis and became a powerful political force in the new territory; he was a political rival of Lewis until the latter's death while traveling from St. Louis to Washington on business in 1809.
-Later, as Secretary of the newly formed Missouri Territory (1812–1821), he became acting governor in the frequent absences of Territorial Governor William Clark.
+Later, as secretary of the newly formed Missouri Territory (1812–1821), he became acting governor in the frequent absences of Territorial Governor William Clark.

 In the August 1824 election, Bates was elected the second governor of Missouri.
 He died in office in August 1825 in Chesterfield, Missouri, due to a short illness thought to be pneumonia.
 Bates was buried at the family cemetery on the Thornhill estate near St. Louis.